 Content marketing is nothing new — it’s been around for much longer than most of us have been alive.
 But developing and distributing quality content is now more important than ever for businesses.
 Engaging content helps attract, convert and amuse customers.

 But what exactly is content, you ask?
 The simplest definition of content is information delivered in a variety of formats to attract and retain customers.
 That means content can be a memorable meme destined to go viral on social media.
 Content can be a carefully crafted podcast for your website.
-Or content can be a well-written blog (like the one you’re reading!)
+Content can even be a well-written blog (like the one you’re reading!)

 In today’s tech-driven world, infinite amounts of content are literally at our fingertips thanks to smartphones and the Internet.
 With so much information to process, people now scan through content more quickly than ever before.
 Add to that our decreasing attention spans — which at eight seconds is now one second less than a goldfish! — and attracting customers just got a whole lot harder.